whateveritwas/cafemp/README.md

-# Cafemp – Experimental Media Player for the Nintendo Wii U
+# Cafémp – Experimental Media Player for the Nintendo Wii U

 ## About

-Cafemp is a lightweight, open-source media player for the Wii U, focused on basic media playback from the SD card.
+Cafémp is a lightweight, open-source media player for the Wii U, focused on basic media playback from the SD card.
 It's a work-in-progress and may be unstable.
 It supports most common video and audio formats at resolutions up to 720p at 30 FPS.

+Made with ❤️ in 🇩🇪

 > ⚠️ **Note:** 720p at 30 FPS is the *target*, but not guaranteed.
 Playback may stutter or desync depending on video complexity and encoding.

 ## Installation